KDE/mygnuhealth/doc/mygnuhealth.rst

 Profile initialization
 ----------------------
-The very firt time MyGNUHealth is run, you need to enter very basic information about yourself.
+The very first time MyGNUHealth is run, you need to enter very basic information about yourself.
 The date of birth, height and sex are the main parameters to be included.
 They are used in medical contexts, so is important that you fill them in.
 In this step, you will also set up your **personal key**